Setting Clear Goals for Your Business Blog (Before You Write a Word)

 Try to avoid vague or unrealistic goals.

 It’s all too common to see “go viral” or “hit rank #1 this month” as starting goals.
-While you can do everything perfectly on your blog, ultimately, the power is in the hands of search engines to decide where and how your content is visible.
+While you can do everything perfectly on your blog, the power ultimately lies with search engines to decide where and how your content is visible.

 Setting more sustainable objectives, potentially even ones slightly lower than your capabilities, can be a great place to start.